shaman007/home-k3s/argocd/README.md

 # Argocd

 Here we have some of services managed by the Argocd.
-If something is not here, that mean I am not using it anymore or didn't have dont it.
+If something is not here, that means I am not using it anymore or didn't have done it.

 ## Obsoleted